 Contact dermatitis

-The rash looks similar to eczema, but it only appears on the part of skin that has been in direct contact with the allergen.
+The rash looks similar to Eczema, but it only appears on the part of skin that has been in direct contact with the allergen.
 This is most commonly the hands, arms, feet, neck and face.

 Hives

-Allergens that may trigger hives include food, such as peanuts or shellfish, certain medications, insect bites or stings, and latex.
+Allergens that may trigger Hives include food, such as peanuts or shellfish, certain medications, insect bites or stings, and latex.

 Angioedema